mzulfikri/mzulfikri/README.md

 # 💫 About Me:

-Hello everyone, introduce me Muhammad Zulfikri and me studying at STMIK Kaputama Binjai and am currently studying in the 5th semester, Faculty<br> of Computer Science majoring in Informatics Engineering.
-And I am currently working at Pt.Labani Media Nusantara as a Junior <br>Programmer.
+Hello everyone, introduce me Muhammad Zulfikri and me studying at STMIK Kaputama Binjai and am currently studying in the 5th semester, Faculty of Computer Science majoring in Informatics Engineering.
+And I am currently working at Pt.Labani Media Nusantara as a Junior Programmer.
 Maybe that's just my brief explanation, Thank you!

 ## 🌐 Socials: